 Our class combines historical and practical threads.
 We will not, however, view these points of entry as oppositional.
-We will come understand that they need be reconciled.
+We will come to understand that they need to be reconciled.

 Towards this end, we need to begin to consider some fundamentals.
 What is oral history?
 Depending on time and place (geography and time-period) I think it well to consider that 99% of history is/was oral.
-To tease this thinking further, might it be contradictory to assume that that the study “oral history” begins with technologies of capture be they stylus, reed, pen, magnetic capture or digital code?
+To tease this thinking further is to ask if it might be contradictory to assume that the study “oral history” begins with technologies of capture be they stylus, reed, pen, magnetic capture or digital code?
 Such questions need to serve as precedent as we advance our discussion through the history of the field.

-From a historiography perspective, and with the above questions in view, we need to address the charged question of where the evidences of oral history fit into to ever-changing (and hotly debated) hierarchies of historical documentation.
-For example, do Richard Nixon’s recordings of Oval Office discussion carry more historical weight than say the WPA project that documented the experiences former slaves?
-Or, when oral history contradicts existing documentation (photographs, manuscript, printed materials etc.) what documentation assumes historical precedent.
-Do oral history testimony accrue accuracy over time or does accuracy diminish with the passage of days or years?
+With the above questions in view, our discussion turns historiographic.
+Where does "oral history" fit into to ever-changing (and hotly debated) hierarchies of historical documentation.
+For example, do Richard Nixon’s recordings of Oval Office discussions carry more historical weight than say the WPA project that documented the experiences of former slaves?
+Given that so much of our historical practice is rooted in German tradition (Empiricism) how do we argue for the parity of oral history / oral tradition/orality within established historical practices?
+Put another way, when oral history contradicts existing documentation (photographs, manuscript, printed materials, etc.) what documentation assumes historical precedent.
+Does oral history testimony accrue accuracy over time or does accuracy diminish with the passage of days or years?

 Our study then turns to professional practice.
-We will review a range of strategies for conducting oral history interviews?
-Consider best practices for preservation and access?
+We will review a range of strategies for conducting oral history interviews.
+We consider best practices for preservation and access.
 Key here are questions of transcription.
 What is a transcript?
 Is it inherently corruptive?
-Who has suitable authority to engage in transcription etc?
+Who has suitable authority to engage in transcription etc.?
 This portion of the course relies on our reading of Doing Oral History.